 Industrial action is primarily regulated under the Fair Work Act 2009 (FW Act).
-However, industrial action in relation to building work is subject to additional rules under the Building and Construction Industry (Improving Productivity) Act 2016 (BCIIP Act).
+But industrial action in relation to building work is subject to more rules under the Building and Construction Industry (Improving Productivity) Act 2016 (BCIIP Act).

-Under the BCIIP Act, industrial action that is not protected is considered unlawful industrial action.
+Under the BCIIP Act, industrial action that isn’t protected is considered unlawful industrial action.

 Protected industrial action

 For industrial action to be protected, it must meet certain conditions.
-When employees, employers and industrial associations take part in protected industrial action they are immune from receiving fines or having legal proceedings brought against them for taking lawful industrial action.
+When employees, employers and industrial associations take part in protected industrial action, they are protected from fines or having legal proceedings brought against them for taking that industrial action.

 Broadly, industrial action is protected if:

-- a new agreement (that is not a greenfields or multi-enterprise agreement) is being negotiated; and
+- a new agreement (that is not a greenfields or multi-enterprise agreement1) is being negotiated

-- the nominal expiry date of any existing agreement has passed; and
+- the nominal expiry date of any existing agreement has passed

-- for action by employees, a protected action ballot order has been approved by the Fair Work Commission (FWC) and the industrial action has been authorised by a secret ballot of employees; and
+- for action by employees, a protected action ballot order has been approved by the Fair Work Commission (FWC) and the industrial action has been authorised by a secret ballot of employees

-- the bargaining representatives are genuinely trying to reach agreement, and are not taking action in relation to unlawful terms or as part of pattern bargaining; and
+- the bargaining representatives are genuinely trying to reach agreement and are not taking action in relation to unlawful terms or as part of pattern bargaining

-- it is engaged in in concert with any person who is not a protected person; or
+- it is engaged in or joined by any person who is not a protected person

-- the organisers include one or more persons who are not protected persons for the action.
+- the organisers include one or more people who are not protected for the action.